josevalim/nested-map-reduce-traversal/README.md

 ## The problem

+The data format was extracted and simplified from an existing Python application.

 The algorithm should receive a list of sections.
 A section is a key-value data structure, with a "title", a "reset_lesson_position" boolean, and a list of "lessons".
 A lesson is a key-value data structure with the "name" field.

 Your job is to traverse the list of sections, adding a position (starting from 1) to each section, and traverse the list of lessons adding a position (starting from 1) to each lesson.
 Note, however, the lessons position is shared across sections.
 The lesson position should also be reset if "reset_lesson_position" is true.